 “Brazil is a big territory,” Marinho says.
 “The GBD helps the ministry of health build bridges with local experts and make national cases for changing healthcare policies.”

-Meanwhile, back in Seattle, the IHME team continues to roll out reports synthesizing the results of the GBD: a global increase in stroke victims
+Meanwhile, back in Seattle, the IHME team continues to roll out reports synthesizing the results of the GBD: a global increase in stroke victims, the global burden of typhoid fever, even an analysis of how well nations are meeting sustainable development goals.

 By putting global health into a worldwide context, the Global Burden of Disease is revealing subnational health trends that show health ministers where to take action.